Tomiyama Taeko: Harbin: Requiem for the Twentieth Century and The Fox Story

 These series, completed in the 1990s and early 2000s, introduced the figure of the fox into Tomiyama's oeuvre.
-Tomiyama's fox figures draw on Asian folk mythology that sees the fox as a trickster, disguising itself as an innocent human only to betray those who trust it, and at the same time as a figure that most often takes the form of a woman in order to convincingly play the role of innocent victim.
+Tomiyama's fox figures draw on Asian folk mythology that sees the fox as a trickster, disguising itself as an innocent human only to betray those who trust it, and at the same time as a figure that most often takes the form of a woman to convincingly play the role of innocent victim.
 As scholar of religion Yuki Miyamoto explains, Tomiyama's fox imagery invokes ethical questions, "not only rais[ing] the question of whether women were victims of war and patriarchal society, but also the question of whether they were complicit in the structure of war."[82]
-As Miyamoto further points out, the complexity of this figure includes its association with war through the destructive image of kitsunebi (foxfire), its appearance across cultural and religious boundaries (most explicitly in the figure of the Shinto/Buddhist deity Inari in Japan), and it's association with the Japanese imperial household through the enthronement ceremony for new emperors.
+As Miyamoto further points out, the complexity of this figure includes its association with war through the destructive image of kitsunebi (foxfire), its appearance across cultural and religious boundaries (most explicitly in the figure of the Shinto/Buddhist deity Inari in Japan), and its association with the Japanese imperial household through the enthronement ceremony for new emperors.

 Harbin: Requiem for the Twentieth Century (1995) was Tomiyama's response to her childhood growing up in Manchuria as a settler colonist, inspired by a 1992 trip to the region and completed for the fiftieth anniversary of the end of WWII.
-Realized as series of forty paintings, collages, and silkscreen prints organized into eight groups, this series uses the multi-cultural history of modern as a stage through which to explore the complex power relations of the Japanese Empire's colonial margins.
+Realized as series of forty paintings, collages, and silkscreen prints organized into eight groups, this series uses the multi-cultural history of modern as a stage through which to explore the complex power relations of the Japanese empire's colonial margins.
 In one group of seven paintings depicting everyday Japanese as foxes, Tomiyama reflects on the hierarchies that allowed a female Japanese citizen such as herself to both wield colonial privilege, be viewed as second-class colonizers by the Westerner's gaze, and be victim of the patriarchal structures of Japanese imperial society.
 Silkscreen works in the Harbin series, such as Sold off to the Continent and Karayuki (both 1994), continue her previous theme of comfort women and human trafficking.
 A group of photocollages from the series titled Harbin Station: the Chronicle treats historical incidents such as the Boxer Rebellion and the assassination of Itō Hirobumi by Ahn Jung-geun.
 A Fox Story (1999) treats the theme of the Japanese colonization of Manchuria in a less personal, more folkloric way, following ritual cycles of daily life against a wartime backdrop before connecting them to the bustle and affluence of contemporary corporate Japan.